elibarrow/BAE305-SP24-Lab3/README.md

 *Figure 3

 **Discussion Question 1: How does the current through the LED compare between circuits 1 & 2?**
 When comparing the current that is flowing through the LED in circuits one and two we can easily see from the values in our table that the current running through the LED in the second circuit is about 1 mA greater than that of circuit 2 with the switch in the on position.
-When the switch is in the off position the current running through the LED in circuits 1 & 2 is both equal to approximatley zero.
+When the switch is off, the current running through the LED in circuits 1 & 2 is equal to approximately zero.

 **Question a: What is the voltage drop ( $V_C$ ) across the transistor (Q1) when the LED is on?**
  The voltage drop across the transistor is **0.02V** when the LED is on and **3.7V** when the LED is off.

  **Discussion Question 2: The datasheet mentions a maximum voltage drop (VCE) of 1.2V at saturation.
-We would like a much smaller value, such as the fraction of a volt that you measured in the first circuit across the switch, S1, when it is on.
+We would like a much smaller value, such as the fraction of a volt that you measured in the first circuit across the switch, S1 when it is on.
 How does your measured VCE compare to the one listed in the datasheet?
 Do you think we are operating this transistor in the saturation region?
 The data sheet given is pictured below.**

  <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-Lab3/blob/main/Data%20sheet.jpeg width=75%>
 </p>

- The value given in the data sheet is equal to 1.2V, the value that we measured was 0.022 V. We believe that we are in the saturation period becuase the value 0.022 is close to zero.
+ The value given in the data sheet is equal to 1.2V, the value that we measured was 0.022 V. We believe that we are in the saturation period because the value 0.022 is close to zero.

  **Question b:	Use the fine control in the power supply to make sure the transistor is in the saturation region.
-What should you see happen to IC as you change the voltage?**
+What should you see happen to the IC as you change the voltage?**
  As you decrease the $V_C$ then the $I_C$ also decreases until there is no longer enough voltage to activate the transistor, thus putting the $I_C$ to zero.

 _**Step 4**_
 For step 4 we built a new circuit, the one shown below, and measured the test points again, similar to step 3 above.
-We then filled out a similar table to figure 2 to complete this step of part 1.
+We then filled out a similar table to Figure 2 to complete this step of part 1.

 We also took measurements of the current running through the LED when the light was barely visible and when the LED was bright.
 The dim LED had a current of 0.68 mA and the bright LED had a current of 11.31 mA.